deepsnowland/TLD-Gear-Variation/README.md

 # TLD-Gear-Variation
 A mod adding more tool/gear variants for The Long Dark.

+# Note

+- Currently there are no plans to add more items.
+- Feedback is appreciated, if there are any issues let me know.

 # About

 The mod adds 10 new tool/gear variants (+ a little collectible), those include: